Overview

 • Flip command - to flip the selected objects around a flip axis

-• Split command - to split the selected objects on multiple points (only for lines and rectangles)
+• Split command - to split the selected object on multiple points (only for lines and rectangles)

 • Image clip command - to clip the selected image objects to all of the other selected objects